DESIGNER Q & A

-Over the last few months I have done several interviews about myself and my Guipurean label.
+Over the year I have done several interviews about myself and my Guipurean label.
 So this month I have decided to share some of those Q&A’s so all you lovely brides can get an insight into the designer side of Guipurean.

 Guipurean began about 7 years ago.
 After completing my design studies I began working in the industry.
 Having an unwavering obsession to create and design, I also registered my business name and trademarked my logo.
 The logo I personally created, developed to reflect my love of Guipure lace and a fascination with ancient cultures.
 I wanted a name and symbol that was unique, mysterious and beautiful to look at, and so the label Guipurean was born.